-CONSUMER NAME: DOB: CASE # DOCUMENT DATE: PROVIDER: Question 1: Is the individual displaying signs and symptoms of a psychiatri hiatric Yes: No: Diagnosis diagnosis as identified in the most cu Question 2: Rate the Degree of disability/ ng the following scale: Degree of 1 = No limitations - (Daily Fu 2 = Mild limitations - (Most U bd) Disability/Functional 3 = Moderate limitations/dysf Impairment 4 = Marked limitations/dysfur nction - (Significantly Imp eded Useful Function) 5 = Extreme limitations/dysfu Risk of Harm Inction - (Precludes Usef al Functioning) may result from misinterpretations of consciousness due to use of intoxical this parameter, deficits in ability to cal harm.
-Likewise, only behaviors associ itself.
-In addition to direct evidence of may be considered in determining the inability to contract for safety (while c concern), and availability of means.
-V take precedence over patterns report reality, from inability to ad ting substances in an unc ire for oneself are conside ciated with substance use f potentially dangerous be e likelihood of such behav ontracting for safety does When considering historic Its or intentions, in many cases unintentional h dequately care for oneself, or from altered state ontrolled manner.
-For the purposes of evaluati ared only in the context of their potential to caus are used to rate risk of harm, not the substance havior from interview and observation, other fa- ior such as; past history of dangerous behavio not guarantee it, the inability to do so increase al information, recent patterns of behavior shou es of ion in R se ce use 1 2 actors ors, es Cating 3 4 5 interact with others, maintain their ph capacity for self-care.
-This ability sho limitations, or may be compared to a onset of this episode of illness.
-Perso changes in their status are the only e enough that they place the client at ri criteria elaborated there.
-For the purp directly related to psychiatric and/or a of disabilities may play a role in deter ysical functioning (such a buld be compared against baseline functional level a ons with ongoing, longstar xception to this rule and a sk of harm, they will be co oose of this document, so addiction problems that th mining what types of sup ich a person is able to fulfill social responsibiliti s sleep, appetite, energy, etc.), as well as a pe an ideal level of functioning given an individua as determined for an adequate period of time p nding deficits who do not experience any acute are given a rating of three.
-If such deficits are s onsidered when rating Dimension I in accord w urces of impairment should be limited to those e individual may be experiencing.
-While other t port services may be required, they should gen vidual in the behavioral treatment continuum. erson's l's prior to R evere 1 2 rith the types Cating 3 4 5
+CONSUMER NAME: DOB: CASE # DOCUMENT DATE: PF ROVIDER: Question 1: Is the individual displaying signs and syr mptoms of a psychiat ric disorder and does s the individual have a psychiatric Yes: No: Diagnosis diagnosis as identified in the most currer nt DSM?
+Question 2: Rate the Degree of disability/fun sing the following sca ale: • Degree of 1 = No limitations - (Daily Funct 2 = Mild limitations - (Most Usef ned) Disability/Functional 3 = Moderate limitations/dysfund ction - (Some Useful Function Retained) Impairment 4 = Marked limitations/dysfunctions/ 5 = Extreme limitations/dysfunctions/ on) Risk of Harm This dimension of the assessment consithis may most frequently be due to suicid may result from misinterpretations of reaconsciousness due to use of intoxicating this parameter, deficits in ability to care tharm.
+Likewise, only behaviors associate itself.
+In addition to direct evidence of pomay be considered in determining the like inability to contract for safety (while cont concern), and availability of means.
+Whe take precedence over patterns reported idal or homicidal thou ality, from inability to a g substances in an ur for oneself are consided with substance us otentially dangerous be kelihood of such behatracting for safety doe en considering histori ghts or intentions, in adequately care for o controlled manner.
+For each only in the confered only in the confered each used to rate rischavior from interview of such as; past his not guarantee it, the cal information, received. many cases unintentional harm oneself, or from altered states of For the purposes of evaluation in text of their potential to cause sk of harm, not the substance use aw and observation, other factors story of dangerous behaviors, ne inability to do so increases R 2 ating 3 4 5 Functional Status This dimension of the assessment meas interact with others, maintain their physic capacity for self-care.
+This ability should limitations, or may be compared to a bas onset of this episode of illness.
+Persons changes in their status are the only exceenough that they place the client at risk criteria elaborated there.
+For the purpose directly related to psychiatric and/or add of disabilities may play a role in determinate be considered in determining the pla ical functioning (such d be compared agains seline functional leve s with ongoing, longsta eption to this rule and of harm, they will be se of this document, s diction problems that to ning what types of su as sleep, appetite, end as determined for a canding deficits who do are given a rating of considered when rationarces of impairment the individual may be apport services may be nergy, etc.), as well as a person's nctioning given an individual's n adequate period of time prior to to not experience any acute three.
+If such deficits are severeing Dimension I in accord with the t should be limited to those experiencing.
+While other types are required, they should generally ating 3 4 5